Ricky Ponting: 1998 tours of the subcontinent and Ashes

-1999–2002: The road back to the Australian side
+1999–2002: The road back to the Australian team

 Mark Taylor retired from international cricket on 2 February 1999, and was replaced by ODI captain Steve Waugh.
 Lehmann failed to make much impact in the final two Ashes Tests and was dropped for the 1998–99 tour of the West Indies, while Ponting was recalled.
 Ponting's ability against pace-bowling helped his push for inclusion, as the West Indies typically relied entirely on pacemen.
-However, he was unable to force his way into the side in the first two tests, with number three, Justin Langer, and number six, Greg Blewett, cementing their places in the side.
-Before the third Test, Blewett suffered a hand injury and Ponting was recalled into the side.
+However, he was unable to force his way into the team in the first two tests, with number three, Justin Langer, and number six, Greg Blewett, cementing their places in the team.
+Before the third Test, Blewett suffered a hand injury and Ponting was recalled into the team.
 On a pitch that became increasingly flat throughout the day, Ponting—who came to the crease with the score at 4–144—joined Steve Waugh in a 281 partnership.
 After Waugh survived one of Ambrose's "more threatening spells", he scored 199 and Ponting 104.
 He "batted with maturity and even temperament associated with the champions of the game", according to Waugh.
 Australia collapsed in their second innings to be bowled out for 146, with Ponting scoring 22.
 Left with a record run-chase in Barbados, the West Indies won by a single wicket, thanks to an unbeaten Brian Lara century.
 Australia had to win the Fourth and final Test in Antigua to retain the series, after going down 2–1.
 Ponting scored 21 and 21 not out in the match, as Australia won by 176 runs.
 The following seven-match ODI series was not a success for Ponting, scoring just 74 runs at 14.80 in five matches.
 The series was drawn at 3-all and included a tie.